When Can Babies Eat Yogurt?

 Like all of Stonyfield’s yogurts, YoBaby is also organic.
 That means it’s made without the use of harmful persistent pesticides, antibiotics, artificial growth hormones, or genetically modified organisms (GMOs)—things you don’t want to worry about, especially in a first food.

-The views and opinions expressed in this post are solely those of the author and do not necessarily reflect the opinions and views of Stonyfield.
+The views and opinions expressed in this post do not necessarily reflect the opinions and views of Stonyfield.
 The content provided, and in any linked materials, are not intended and should not be construed as medical advice.
 If you have any questions about health or nutrition, we always think it’s best to consult with your doctor or healthcare practitioner.
 The author is a paid spokesperson for Stonyfield.